 Try Spot Toning Instead

 Unlike spot reduction, spot toning is realistic.
 Often the terms are used interchangeably, but they aren’t actually the same.
-While the former refers to losing fat in the spot of your choosing, the latter refers to strengthening a certain muscle, or group of muscles.
+The former refers to losing fat in the spot of your choosing.
+The latter refers to strengthening a certain muscle, or group of muscles.
 Think weightlifters with large arms, or dancers with pronounced legs.

 “Selective toning of muscles (“spot toning”) can certainly make a vast difference in the appearance of a given body area,” Stark explained.
 “Though it is not specifically targeting the overlying tissues and ‘burning away fat.’”